Side hustle financial planning: build sustainable income

 Step 5: When does hiring an accountant save more than it costs?

-Under $10,000 annually: You can likely handle this yourself using free IRS resources and software like TurboTax.
+Under $10,000 annually: you can likely handle this yourself using free IRS resources and software like TurboTax.
 Schedule C is the IRS form self-employed earners file to report business profit and loss as part of their personal tax return.
 Your main task is tracking expenses, filing Schedule C with your tax return, and paying quarterly estimated taxes.
 It’s genuinely straightforward at this scale.

-Over $50,000 annually: Hire an accountant.
+Over $50,000 annually: hire an accountant.
 At this income level, the tax implications become complex.
 You might benefit from forming an LLC or S-Corp to reduce your tax burden.
 You might structure expenses differently.
 You might need to adjust quarterly payments based on your profit trajectory.
 A good accountant earns their fee many times over.
-(And at this point, you’re not running a side hustle – you’re running a business.)
+(And at this point, you’re not running a side hustle.
+You’re running a business.)

-The actual decision framework: Does the potential tax savings plus the time saved exceed the accountant’s fee?
+The actual decision framework: does the potential tax savings plus the time saved exceed the accountant’s fee?
 If yes, hire one.
 If no, DIY.

 Ramon’s take